firebase/firebase-js-sdk/.changeset/little-rats-relax.md

 'firebase': patch
 ---

-Fix "missing index" error message to include the create composite index link.
+Fix "missing index" error message to include the link to create the composite index.